jedick/MLE-capstone-project/README.md

-# ML Engineering Capstone Project
+# ML Engineering Capstone Project: Automated Citation Verification

 This project develops an NLP framework for automated validation of citations and claims, ensuring references accurately support stated information.
+In an era where scientific misinformation can have serious consequences, verifying that citations properly support the claims they reference is crucial for maintaining the integrity of scientific literature and preventing the spread of false information.

-We build on established datasets and models to classify citation accuracy as SUPPORT, REFUTE, or NEI (Not Enough Information).
+**The Problem**: Studies show that 10-20% or more of citations in scientific literature are inaccurate, failing to support the claims they reference.
+This undermines scientific credibility and can perpetuate misinformation.
+Our solution uses state-of-the-art transformer models to automatically classify citation accuracy as SUPPORT, REFUTE, or NEI (Not Enough Information).

 <div align="center">
   <img src="./images/project_diagram.png" alt="MLE Capstone Project Diagram" style="width:75%;"/>
 </div>

-## Highlights
+## Key Achievements

-- Reproduction of state-of-the-art scientific claim verification baselines - [baselines](baselines)
-  - Uses MultiVerS model, based on Longformer
-- Development of Python package for model training - [pyvers](https://github.com/jedick/pyvers)
-  - Ingestion of multiple data sources using consistent labeling -- both data files and HuggingFace datasets
-  - Uses HF models pretrained on natural language inference (NLI) datasets to support the claim verification task
-  - Fine-tunes models using PyTorch Lightning for scalable model training, evaluation, and reporting
-- Deployment of final model to HuggingFace - [fine-tuned model](https://huggingface.co/jedick/DeBERTa-v3-base-mnli-fever-anli-scifact-citint)
-- Web app for end users - [AI4citations](https://github.com/jedick/AI4citations)
-  - Input a claim and evidence statements to get results
-  - Evidence retrieval from PDFs
-  - Choose from pretrained and fine-tuned models
+### **Superior Model Performance**

-The model generated in this project achieves a <i>7 percentage point increase in average F1</i> over the best baseline model fine-tuned on a single dataset:
+Our fine-tuned DeBERTa model achieves a **7 percentage point increase in average F1** over the best baseline model:

 <table>
   <tr>